moa1520/SiamRPNPP/README.md

 ### Download models

-Download models in [PySOT Model Zoo](MODEL_ZOO.md) and put the model.pth in the correct directory in pretrained_model
+Download models in PySOT Model Zoo and put the model.pth in the correct directory in pretrained_model

+### Video directory

+Make directory named 'data'

 ### Test demo